cbcrg/tcoffee/docs/tcoffee_faq.rst

   $$: t_coffee sample_aln1.aln -convert -output=gcg

-Q: I would like to force some residues to be aligned (under maintenance...)
+Q: I would like to force some residues to be aligned
 ----------------------------------------------------
 If you want to brutally force some residues to be aligned, you may use as a post processing, the **+force_aln** function of **seq_reformat**.
 You can either specify single (command 1) or multiple constraints using a TC_LIB_FORMAT_02 file (command 2).
 When giving more than one constraint, these will be applied one after the other in the order they are provided.
 This greedy procedure means that the Nth constraint may disrupt the (N-1)th previously imposed constraint, hence the importance of forcing the constraints in the right order, with the most important coming last.
 We do not recommend imposing hard constraints on an alignment, and it is much more advisable to use the soft constraints provided by standard T-Coffee libraries (cf. **T-Coffee Technical Documentation**, subsection **Creating your own T-Coffee libraries**).